-In earlier blog posts, I wrote about school visits I took part in for my new (part-time) position as an ES “Design, Creativity, Innovation” teacher.
+In earlier blog posts, I wrote about school visits I took part in for my new (part-time) position as an ES “Design, Creativity, Innovation” lead-facilitator.
 The other 50% of my role this year, as I also mentioned, was to be a part of my school’s Research and Development (R&D) team.
 In this blog post, I outline what I see as the purpose of this team and touch upon our first research assignment- a visit to several interesting schools/organizations in the Southwest of the United States.
 In this blog series, I reflect on the schools, the organization and the student management system we learned about, and what I found to be interesting and applicable to a school in search of a brighter future for tomorrow’s citizens and leaders.
 The choice to not identify the schools or individuals by their name is intentional.

 - Balancing “Learning Progressive” and “Highly Effective”;